 • Pediatric: Pazopanib is not approved for use in pediatric patients.
 Based on the mechanism of action, organ growth and maturation may be affected during early postnatal development.
 May potentially cause serious adverse effects on organ development, particularly in children <2 years of age.

-Monitor liver function tests at baseline; at weeks 3, 5, 7, and 9; at months 3 and 4; and as clinically necessary, then periodically after month 4 (US labeling) or at weeks 2, 4, 6, and 8 (Canadian labeling); months 3 and 4, and periodically thereafter (monitor more frequently if clinically indicated); serum electrolytes (eg, calcium, magnesium, potassium); urinalysis (for proteinuria; baseline and periodic), 24-hour urine protein (if clinically indicated); thyroid function (TSH and T4 at baseline and TSH every 6 to 8 weeks during treatment [Appleby 2011]); verify pregnancy status (in women of reproductive potential) prior to therapy initiation; blood pressure; ECG (baseline and periodic); LVEF (if at risk for cardiac dysfunction; baseline and periodic); signs/symptoms of gastrointestinal perforation or fistula, venous/arterial thrombotic events, pulmonary embolism, interstitial lung disease (ILD)/pneumonitis, infection, heart failure, or neurological changes.
+Monitor liver function tests (ALT, AST, bilirubin) at baseline; at weeks 3, 5, 7, and 9; at months 3 and 4; and as clinically necessary, then periodically after month 4 (monitor more frequently if clinically indicated); serum electrolytes (eg, calcium, magnesium, potassium); urinalysis (for proteinuria; baseline and periodic), 24-hour urine protein (if clinically indicated); thyroid function (TSH and T4 at baseline and TSH every 6 to 8 weeks during treatment [Appleby 2011]); verify pregnancy status (in women of reproductive potential) prior to therapy initiation; blood pressure; ECG (baseline and periodic); LVEF (if at risk for cardiac dysfunction; baseline and periodic); signs/symptoms of GI perforation or fistula, venous/arterial thrombotic events, pulmonary embolism, interstitial lung disease/pneumonitis, infection, heart failure, or neurological changes.
+Monitor adherence.

 Adverse effects were observed in animal reproduction studies.
 Based on its mechanism of action, pazopanib would be expected to cause fetal harm if administered to a pregnant woman.
 Verify pregnancy status in women of reproductive potential prior to initiating treatment.
 Women of reproductive potential should avoid becoming pregnant during treatment and use effective contraception during therapy and for at least 2 weeks after the last pazopanib dose.
 Male patients (including vasectomized patients) with pregnant partners or with female partners of reproductive potential should use condoms during treatment and for at least 2 weeks after the last pazopanib dose.
 Pazopanib may impair fertility in both men and women of reproductive potential.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)